danny-codes/TheOdinProjectRepo/README.md

 - Persistent storage using the Web Storage API (`localStorage`)

 The app emphasizes clean modular code, separation of concerns, and responsive design.

 ---

-## Additional Learnings

-- Working with asynchronous JavaScript and APIs
-- Managing application state and persistence with `localStorage`
-- Modular JavaScript architecture
-- Responsive UI design with CSS Flexbox and Grid
-- Using npm libraries such as `date-fns` for date manipulation
-- Webpack for bundling and asset optimization

----